 - You must wear your surgical shoe at all times for 6 weeks

-- You may not walk on the bare foot at all even in the house without this shoe
+- You may not walk barefoot at all even in the house without this shoe

 - The surgical shoe is worn for 6-8 weeks

-- Low impact exercise is allowed at about 2 weeks after surgery in the surgical boot
+Low-impact exercise is allowed at about 2 weeks after surgery in the

-- Range of motion exercises of the big toe begins at about 2 weeks after surgery
+Range of motion exercises of the big toe begins about 2 weeks after surgery

 Specific Post-Operative Course